December 16. Today's Birthdays

 NAMES

-Bibigul Tulegenova (1929) is the Kazakh opera singer, actress, teacher, People’s Artist of USSR.
+Bibigul Tulegenova (1929) is the Kazakh opera signer, actress, teacher, and People’s Artist of USSR.

 Born in Semipalatinsk is the graduate of the Kurmangazy Alma-Ata State Conservatoire.

-She toured over 40 countries of the world.
-Performed at the most prestigious halls in New York, London, Paris, Rome, Athens, Tokyo, Seoul, Cairo and other biggest cities of the world.
+Performed at the most prestigious halls in New York, London, Paris, Rome, Athens, soul, Cairo and other largest cities of the world, toured more than 40 states of the world.

-Izteleu Abugaliyev (1930-2004) is the Kazakhstani scientist from the field of agriculture, plant production and selection of agricultural crops, academician of the National Academy of Sciences of Kazakhstan.

-Born in West Kazakhstan is the graduate of the Kirov Kazakh State University.

 Farida Sharipova (1936-2010) is the Kazakh film and theatre actress, People’s Artist of Kazakh SSR, People’s Artist of USSR.